MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ### PCBC mode of operation

-Propagating Cipher Block Chaining (PCBC) was designed to cause **small changes in the ciphertext to propagate indefinitely when decrypting**, each block of plaintext is XORed with both the previous plaintext block and the previous ciphertext block before being encrypted.
+[Propagating Cipher Block Chaining]("https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Propagating_Cipher_Block_Chaining_(PCBC)") (PCBC) was designed to cause **small changes in the ciphertext to propagate indefinitely when decrypting**, each block of plaintext is XORed with both the previous plaintext block and the previous ciphertext block before being encrypted.

 So now \\( C_0 = E(P_0 \oplus IV, k) \\); \\( C_{i} = E(P_i \oplus P_{i-1} \oplus C_{i-1}, k) \\)